rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-centos.md

 MySQL is an open-source relational database that is free and widely used.
-It is a good choice if you know that you need a database but don't know much about all of the available the options.
+It is a good choice if you know that you need a database but don't know much about all of the available options.

 This article describes a basic installation of a MySQL database server on CentOS Linux.
 You might need to install other packages to let applications